SciKit-Surgery/scikit-surgerytutorial02/doc/02_Issue_Tracking.rst

 A critical part of quality software engineering is keeping track of changes, and maintaining a record of why changes were made.
 WEISSlab (and gitlab, github, etc) contains functions to create and track issues.
-Issues can be feature requests, bug fixes etc. At the moment our software doesn't do anything, so let's got to WEISSlab and create an issue.
+Issues can be feature requests, bug fixes etc. At the moment our software doesn't do anything, so let's go to WEISSlab and create an issue.

 .. image:: weisslab_new_issue.png
    :height: 400px